 Exposure to the food sector is a must for a dividend investor’s portfolio as it is non-cyclical.
 A&W is even better as it is in the fast-food category, which is very popular among the millennial generation who don’t cook as much older generations and love fast food.

 A&W had had an excellent dividend history over the past few years, apart from 2020, when the company chose to halt dividends due to lockdowns causing restaurants to be shut.
-Dividends have resumed in 2021.
-The company has maintained a steady dividend yield of 4%-6% over the past 5 years (except 2020).
+Dividends resumed in 2021.
+The company has maintained a steady dividend yield of 4%-6% over the past five years (except 2020).
 It currently has a dividend yield of 4.26%.

 Granite REIT (TSE: GRT.UN) (Sector – Real Estate)